-In our search for a cure for juvenile idiopathic arthritis (JIA), we work collaboratively with leading researchers, clinicians, academics and other charities across the world to try to bring this painful and crippling autoimmune disease to an end.
+In our search for a cure for Juvenile Idiopathic Arthritis (JIA), we work collaboratively with leading researchers, clinicians, academics and other charities across the world to try to bring this painful and debilitating autoimmune disease to an end.

 We also conduct surveys and research projects, with our results presented at conferences and published in academic journals.
 If you would like to take part in future surveys, please join our mailing list.

 We are experienced PPI partners (Patient and Public Involvement partners), and have worked on a number of national and international research projects to make sure the patient and parent voices are heard.

 We led the COVID-19 European Patient Registry.
 This is a longitudinal study (which means participants complete surveys each week to enable us to see how things change over time).
 It aims to find out how the COVID-19 coronavirus infection might affect people with rheumatic, autoimmune and autoinflammatory conditions (such as JIA).
 Find out more at www.jarproject.org/covid.

 If you are a researcher or clinician and would like us to collaborate with you on a research project, please get in touch.
 The earlier in the research process that we are involved, the more effective our partnership can be.

 Read our publications and results